596050/feed-pop/README.md

 > > Razzle - server side rendering https://razzlejs.org/

-- Razzle is really nice because it provides ssr without too much configuration, when using Next and Gatsby there has been quite a bit of
+- Razzle is really nice because it provides ssr without too much configuration, when using Next and Gatsby there is quite a bit more

 offline-plugin
 razzle-plugin-serviceworker